Arithmetic Wavefront Sets and Generic $L$-packets: Introduction

 The first part of this paper (Sections \ref{sec-CGRNO}--\ref{sec-AWFS}) focuses on the general theory of the arithmetic wavefront sets, while the second part of this paper (Sections \ref{sec-ADA}--\ref{sec-FRM}) is to determine the arithmetic wavefront sets $\wf_\ari(\pi)$ when $F$ is archimedean.
 Since $F=\BC$, if $\varphi$ is generic, then the local $L$-packet $\Pi_\varphi(G)$ contains only generic members.
 Hence we only need to work when $F=\BR$.
-In this case, we obtain much more precise structures as given in the following theorems.
+In this case, we obtain precise structures as given in the following theorems, which illustrate the power of our consecutive descent method.

 \begin{thm}[Uniqueness] Let $F$ be an archimedean local field and $\varphi$ be a generic $L-parameter$ of $G_n^*$.
 For any $\pi$ belonging to the local Vogan packet $\Pi_\varphi[G_n^*]$, the $F$-rational nilpotent orbits in $\wf_\ari(\pi)^\mx$ determine the unique $F$-stable nilpotent orbit $\CO^\st(\pi)$ in $\CN_F(\Fg)_\circ^\st$ associated with the unique partition $\udl{p}(\pi)$. \end{thm}